-(a) Hospital benefits-full cost of all hospital services (i.e., including room and board, operating room, laboratory tests and X-rays, drugs, dressings, general nursing services, and services of interns and residents in training) for semiprivate accommodations for up to 90 days in a "spell of illness" (a period beginning with the 1st day of hospitalization and ending after the person has been out of a hospital and an extended care facility for 60 consecutive days), after a deductible of \$40 and coinsurance of \$10 per day for all days after the 60th one and also a deductible of the cost of the first three pints of blood; in addition to such 90 days per spell of illness, a lifetime reserve of 60 days with coinsurance of \$20 per day is available; after 1968, the deductible and the coinsurance amounts will be automatically adjusted to reflect changes in hospital costs after 1966; lifetime maximum of 190 days for psychiatric hospital care person was hospitalized, up to 100 days of such care in a spell of illness, with coinsurance of \$5 per day for all days after the 20th one; after 1968, the \$5 coinsurance will be automatically adjusted to reflect changes in hospital costs after 1966.
+(a) Hospital benefits-full cost of all hospital services (i.e., including room and board, operating room, laboratory tests and X-rays, drugs, dressings, general nursing services, and services of interns and residents in training) for semi-private accommodations for up to 90 days in a "spell of illness" (a period beginning with the 1st day of hospitalization and ending after the person has been out of a hospital and an extended care facility for 60 consecutive days), after a deductible of \$40 and coinsurance of \$10 per day for all days after the 60th one and also a deductible of the cost of the first three pints of blood; in addition to such 90 days per spell of illness, a lifetime reserve of 60 days with coinsurance of \$20 per day is available; after 1968, the deductible and the coinsurance amounts will be automatically adjusted to reflect changes in hospital costs after 1966; lifetime maximum of 190 days for psychiatric hospital care.

-1966; lifetime maximum of 190 days for psychiatric hospital care. (b) Extended care facility (skilled nursing home or convalescent wing of hospital) benefits-following at least 3 days of hospitalization, beginning within 14 days of leaving hospital, and for continued care of a condition for which a
+(b) Extend care facility (skilled nursing home or convalescent wing of hospital) benefits-following at least 3 days of hospitalization, beginning within 14 days of leaving hospital, and for continued care of a condition for which a person was hospitalized, up to 100 days of such care in a spell of illness, with coinsurance of \$5 per day for all days after the 20th one; after 1968, the \$5 coinsurance will be automatically adjusted to reflect changes in hospital costs after 1966.